-UNT's Department of Philosophy and Religion Studies is widely recognized as a world leader in environmental ethics and environmental philosophy.
-In Cape Horn, scientists and philosophers have been working since 2000 to create a "field philosophy" that addresses real world environmental problems and better integrate the sciences and humanities.
+UNT's Department of Philosophy and Religion Studies is renowned as a world leader in environmental ethics and environmental philosophy.
+In Cape Horn, scientists and philosophers have been working since 2000 to create a "field philosophy" that addresses real world environmental problems and better integrates the sciences and humanities.

-The field station in Cape Horn, Chile, provides us with a wonderful opportunity to engage in field philosophy.
-Biologists, ecologists, philosophers, and students from South America and the United States work together in an effort to preserve the biological and cultural diversity indigenous to the area.
-Rather than merely theorizing about these issues from afar, the field station provides us with the unique opportunity of engaging with local flora and fauna, as well as people living in the region, including remaining members of indigenous cultures that share traditional ecological knowledge that risk being lost as traditional languages are replaced by dominant ones.
+The field station in Cape Horn, Chile, offers a unique conceprual and physical space to engage in field philosophy.
+Biologists, ecologists, philosophers, and students from Chile, the U.S, Latin America, and around the world, work together to conserve the biological and cultural diversity of the Cape Horn Biosphere Reserve.
+Rather than merely theorizing about these issues from afar, the field station provides us with the unique opportunity learn from and value with local flora and fauna, as well as people living in the region, including members of indigenous cultures that share traditional ecological knowledge at risk of being lost as traditional languages are replaced by dominant ones.

-In keeping with the spirit of "field philosophy" in southern Chile, we emphasize the importance of biocultural conservation that incorporates the traditions and philosophies of both indigenous people and South American philosophers and scientists building an academic community today.
-It is essential to hear the perspectives of environmental philosophers living and writing today.
-As of Fall 2007, the International Society for Environmental Ethics (ISEE) includes a bilingual section on South American environmental philosophy, with the intent of including contemporary voices from South American countries.
-We hope that working closely with these environmental thinkers will help to constitute a rich philosophical foundation for thinking about issues of biocultural conservation in southern Chile.
+In keeping with the spirit of "field philosophy" in southern tip of Chile, we emphasize the importance of biocultural conservation that incorporates the traditions and philosophies of indigenous people and South-American philosophers and scientists, past and present.
+In Fall 2007, the International Society for Environmental Ethics (ISEE) began a bilingual South American environmental philosophy section, with the aim of nurturing a dialogue among contemporary voices from South American, and the broader international philosophical communinity.
+We hope that working closely with a diversity of environmental thinkers will foster rich philosophical foundations adressing challenges for biocultural conservation in southern Chile.
 Every four months, we invite a prominent South American environmental philosopher to discuss the contributions made by philosophers in their country.
-These insights are very valuable in terms of networking between environmental philosophers in the United States and South America, as well as in terms of gaining a perspective grounded in the various cultures and traditions of South American countries.
+These insights are valuable for building networks and organizational platforms for Noth and South American environmental philosophers, that are grounded in the myriad of cultures and traditions of South American countries.